 Even though roads were created so that people can effectively get from point A to point B, they’re not always as safe as they can be.
 Although you can be as careful as possible and try to avoid an accident, that doesn’t always keep you from a collision.
 When that wreck results in an injury for you, then you might be interested in filing a claim against the driver who caused it.

-With the help of a car accident lawyer from Pittman Roberts & Welsh, PLLC, you can hold the negligent driver responsible for their actions and get the compensation that you deserve.
+With the help of a Jackson car accident attorney from Pittman Roberts & Welsh, PLLC, you can hold the negligent driver responsible for their actions and get the compensation that you deserve.
 One of our attorneys will fully investigate the circumstances of your accident and determine how much you’re owed for the injuries and damages you incurred.

 Claiming an Injury After a Car Crash

 After a motor vehicle wreck, you might find that you have suffered from injuries.
 However, sometimes shock and adrenaline from the accident can mask your pain and other symptoms, keeping you from realizing that you were injured in the collision.
 Whether you feel pain and suspect you’re hurt, or if you feel fine directly after the wreck, you should get medical attention immediately so that you can be evaluated and screened for injuries.

 In general, the sooner you claim your injuries after a collision with another vehicle, the better.
 You don’t want to wait after you discover you have suffered from harm or other damages from an accident—you could end up waiting too long and are no longer eligible to file a claim.
 You might be wondering if you have to wait a certain amount of time before claiming your injury after an accident.